Graphical Representation for Heterogeneous Face Recognition: Experiments

-To illustrate the effectiveness of graphical representations, we replace the Markov networks with the local linear embedding \cite{Ref28} which ignores the spatial information.
+To illustrate the effectiveness of the proposed graphical representations, we first replace the Markov networks with the locally linear embedding \cite{Ref28} which ignores the spatial information.
+In order to better demonstrate the improvement brought by the neighboring compatibility function in equation (\ref{Eq:eq 1}), we further conduct the experiment without the compatibility function.
 Speeded up robust features (SURF) \cite{Ref35} are utilized as the feature descriptor and the number of the nearest neighbors $K$ is set to 15.
 As shown in the left top subfigure of Figure \ref{Figure4}, the spatial information is essential for HFR.
+By considering the relationship between neighboring patches (\emph{i.e.} taking the compatible function into consideration), the proposed method achieved superior performance.

-To illustrate the effectiveness of the proposed similarity metric (CRSM), we compare it with L1 norm, L2 norm and the cosine distance.
+To justify and illustrate the effectiveness of the proposed similarity metric (CRSM), we compare it with L1 norm, L2 norm L$\infty$ norm, the cosine distance, and the chi-square distance.
 SURF is utilized as the feature descriptor and $K$ is set to 15.
-As shown in the right top subfigure of Figure \ref{Figure4}, the L2 norm performs poorly on proposed graphical representations.
-The proposed similarity measure is more effective than L1 norm and cosine distance.
+The L$\infty$ norm is almost invalid on the proposed graphical representations, with a first match rate of 1.15\%.
+The comparison of the proposed similarity metric with other common metric functions is shown in the right top subfigure of Figure \ref{Figure4}.
+The L2 norm and the chi-square distance perform poorly on the proposed graphical representations.
+This is because these two metrics cannot exploit the characteristics of the proposed graphical representation, \emph{i.e.}, there are at most $K$ nonzero values in the $M$-dimensional vector, and simultaneously the same positions of two representation vectors in different images share similar semantic meanings.
+The proposed similarity measure is designed to cater for these characteristics and therefore more effective than L1 norm and cosine distance.

-We test the effect of the number of nearest neighbors $K$ with SURF as the feature descriptor. $K$ is set to $15,20,25,30,35$ and $40$ respectively.
-As shown in the left bottom subfigure of Figure \ref{Figure4}, the recognition accuracy varies with different $K$ values.
+We evaluate the effect of the number of nearest neighbors $K$ with SURF as the feature descriptor. $K$ is set to $15,20,25,30,35,40,45,50,55,60,65,70,75$ and $80$ respectively.
+As shown in the left bottom subfigure of Figure \ref{Figure4}, the recognition accuracy varies with different $K$ values, and there is not a smooth relationship between $K$ and the accuracy.
+The rationale behind this is due to the small samples in the experiment.
+This inspires us to take the fusion of similarity metrics with different $K$ values which may improve the performance (actually, this point is proved in the following experiments).
+Considering that with the increase of $K$, more memory space is required.
+In the following experiments we simply set $K$ to $15,20,25,30,35$ and $40$, which is sufficient for recognition performance.